mikepeiman/quotes/static/quotes-todo.md

 * get on the dgraph chat channel (Discord?) and ask for help solving my duplicate Authors in upsert operations
 * add a "clear form" to AddQuote form which also clears ls currentQuote
 * add a "delete" icon to DisplayQuotes component for each quote.
 Initially this removes only from stores and ls; later apply to each db
+* add an "edit" action that converts any quote to an editable form, probably through DisplayQuotes component conditional rendering logic

 ## Broad ideas